Section 379 IPC: Punishment for Theft

 Second, he must seize the property without the prosecutor’s permission.
 This agreement may be explicitly stated or implicit.
 Without this element, the offender cannot be punished under Section 379 IPC.

-• The item has to be moved– The property must be moved in order for the thief to complete the crime and take ownership of it.
-To put it another way, he needs to move it under his true control; just having physical possession is insufficient.
+The property must be moved for the thief to complete the crime and take ownership of it.
+In other words, he needs to move it under his true control.
+Just having physical possession is insufficient.

-Moving is the removal of an impediment that is preventing the object from moving.
-For instance, driving a car out of a garage is theft after opening its doors.
+Moving is the removal of an impediment that prevents an object from moving.
+For instance, driving a car out of a garage after opening its doors is theft.

 Essential ElementDescription